sidc321/Rforestry/README.md

 Sören Künzel, Theo Saarinen, Simon Walter, Edward Liu, Allen Tang, Jasjeet Sekhon

+## TODO

+- Make pyforestry into a library that we can install
+- Check what is the best way to handle categorical variables
+- Start writing tests for the package using pytest

 ## Introduction

 Rforestry is a fast implementation of Honest Random Forests, Gradient Boosting,